CyberFlameGO/svnpython/Doc/library/os.rst

    Availability: recent flavors of Unix.

-.. function:: unsetenv(varname)
+.. function:: unsetenv(key)

    .. index:: single: environment variables; deleting

-   Unset (delete) the environment variable named *varname*.
+   Unset (delete) the environment variable named *key*.
 Such changes to the environment affect subprocesses started with :func:`os.system`, :func:`popen` or :func:`fork` and :func:`execv`.